CloudLabs-MOC/AI-102-AIEngineer/Instructions/13-bot-framework.md

 In this task, you will learn how to modify the bot code.

 You've created a bot that echoes the user's input back to them.
-It's not particularly useful, but serves to illustrate the basic flow of a conversational dialog.
+It's not particularly useful, but it serves to illustrate the basic flow of a conversational dialog.
 A conversation with a bot consists of a sequence of *activities*, in which text, graphics, or user interface *cards* are used to exchange information.
 The bot begins the conversation with a greeting, which is the result of a *conversation update* activity that is triggered when a user initializes a chat session with the bot.
-Then the conversation consists of a sequence of further activities in which the user and bot take it in turns to send *messages*.
+Then the conversation consists of a sequence of further activities in which the user and bot take turns to send *messages*.

 1. In Visual Studio Code, open the following code file for your bot:

-    - **C-Sharp**: `TimeBot/Bots/EchoBot.cs`
+    - **C-Sharp:** `TimeBot/Bots/EchoBot.cs`

         >**Note:** The code in this file consists of *activity handler* functions; one for the *Member Added* conversation update activity (when someone joins the chat session) and another for the *Message* activity (when a message is received).
 The conversation is based on the concept of *turns*, in which each turn represents an interaction in which the bot receives, processes, and responds to an activity.
 The *turn context* is used to track information about the activity being processed in the current turn.